 Some visas can be fully applied online, partially online to send your passport by mail or in-person to the embassy, or in-person with an attendant at the embassy or consulate.

-For example, for my Saudi Arabia transit visa, I filled the application and paid online, and then went to the Saudi Arabian consulate in NYC to deliver the requested documentation to get the final approval and the stamp in my passport.
+For example, for my Saudi Arabia transit visa, I filled out the application and paid online.
+Then I went to the Saudi Arabian consulate in NYC to deliver the requested documentation to get the final approval and the stamp on my passport.